ywatanabe1989/ripple-wm-paper/manuscript/docs/README_gif.md

 - `bibliography.bib`: The bibliography file
 - `config/`: Configuration files for ChatGPT
-- `main.tex`: The primary LaTeX file
+- `manuscript.tex`: The primary LaTeX file
 - `src/`: Sections of the manuscript and figures

 ## Support